birnbaum/GerhardStein/README.md

 Ich will die NPD wählen.
 ```

-I am currently extending the data set to contain more than 1.000.000 comments and want to train a new model on a large network on a more powerful machine, stay tuned!
+I am currently extending the data set to contain more than 1,000,000 comments and want to train a new model on a large network on a more powerful machine, stay tuned!
 I will publish the model once I'm done.

 ### The Crawler
 Is idempotent and can be configured useing `config.yml`.
 If you rerun it, it will only download the newest comments based on some heuristics.
 One can also add new pages to the configuration at any time, the crawler will download the missing parts without creating any duplicates.

-The crawler is fast, downloading up to 250.000 comments per hour.
+The crawler is fast, downloading up to 250,000 comments per hour.

 ### The data set
 Will be analyzed in more detail soon.

-This is a simple chart plotting the comments per month on the main NPD facebook page:
+The following chart shows the comments per month on the main NPD facebook page:
 ![NPD comments by month](img/npd_by_month.png)
 One can already spot many interesting peaks: The elections in late 2013 and 2017, the NPD entering the EU parliament in 2015 or the pronouncement of the proceedings to have the NPD banned in early 2017.